Cifer-ti/c/README.md

-This repo contains some of my personal c projects
+This repo contains some of my c projects